School Delay/Closure Notice

 If the driver is able to see the bus stop and observe the children walk to the bus stop, the driver will allow the children to disembark from the bus to walk to their normal drop-off point.
 Parents should encourage their children to stand away from the side of the snow-covered roads and to use extreme caution at all times.

 If the driver cannot make it to the drop-off point, he/she will radio the bus garage and inform the school.
 School personnel will then attempt to contact the parents/guardians.
 If the parents/guardians cannot be notified, the children will be taken back to school.

 In the event that buses do not arrive at school on schedule at dismissal time, the children will be kept in the school.
 There are emergency provisions in each of the buildings and the students will be fed if they are stranded at school.

-Parents/guardians of elementary children must have already completed and turned in to the building principal, an emergency card.
+Parents/guardians of all children must have already completed emergency contact information as part of the mandatory PowerSchool Student Update through the PowerSchool parent portal.
 This information will help the school personnel know who to contact in the event of an emergency or weather-related early dismissal.
-The card should include the parents’/guardians’ emergency telephone numbers where someone can always be contacted.
+The information should include the parents’/guardians’ emergency telephone numbers where someone can always be contacted.

 Please be sure that your children are dressed for the weather.
 When there is a threat of snow and the wind chill is low, children should have hats, coats, boots, and gloves to wear.

 Please remember that we are making a decision based on what is best for the entire school district.
 That decision may not always seem like the best decision for your section of the school district but may be appropriate for another area.
 The school district covers an area of approximately 36 square miles, so there are times when roads will be clear in one section and very bad in other areas.
 All roads are not treated or cleared at the same time, which can result in bus delays.